zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/Boolean/readme.md

 ## Setup

-In the first step, the client creates two keys, the `client key` and the `server key`, with the `concrete_boolean::gen_keys` function:
+In the first step, the client creates two keys, the `client key` and the `server key`, with the `tfhe::boolean::gen_keys` function:

 ```rust
 use tfhe::boolean::prelude::*;